 Framing your response around your concern for your child’s safety can also help minimize feelings of judgment.
 Ask teens where they are getting their vapes.

 “Many teens think they are only inhaling flavoring without any nicotine.
 It is important to help them think about the possible dangers of anything they are inhaling in their lungs, even if they think there is no nicotine,” Dr. Perry says.
-“Ask your teens what they do know about vaping, and try to help fill in any knowledge gaps.
+“Ask your teens what they know about vaping, and try to help fill in any knowledge gaps.
 Make sure they know that there are often other chemicals added to e-cigarette liquids and that the highly concentrated nicotine makes vaping highly addictive.
 A lot of kids just aren’t aware of the risks.”

 Talk to your child’s doctor if you have concerns about vaping.
 If you need a doctor, find one near you.
 To learn about resources that can help your teen quit, visit the UNC Department of Family Medicine’s Tobacco Intervention Programs page.